MagicManFoli/ReMailer/README.md

 Additional structures for other handlers are prepared, this program will grow with it's requirements.

 Download this by "git clone"-ing this repository.
+Follow the instructions here to start it.

 **Feel free to add functionalities or post issues!**